isc-projects/stork/doc/demo.rst

 agent-kea-ha1 and agent-kea-ha2
    These two containers should, in general, be run together.
 They each have a Kea DHCPv4 server instance configured in an HA pair.
-With both running and registered as machines in Stork, users can observe certain HA mechanisms, such as one partner taking over the traffic if the other partner becomes unavailable. agent-kea-many-subnets
+With both instances running and registered as machines in Stork, users can observe certain HA mechanisms, such as one partner taking over the traffic if the other partner becomes unavailable. agent-kea-many-subnets
-   This container runs an agent with a Kea DHCPv4 server that has many subnets defined in its configuration (nearly 7000 subnets). agent-kea-premium
+   This container runs an agent with a Kea DHCPv4 server that has many (nearly 7000) subnets defined in its configuration. agent-kea-premium
    This container runs an agent with a Kea DHCPv4 server connected to a MySQL database containing host reservations.
 It is only available when premium features have been enabled during the demo build.

-These are containers with 3rd-party services that are required by Stork:
+These are containers with third-party services that are required by Stork:

 postgres
    This container is essential.
-It runs the PostgreSQL database that is used by the Stork Server.
-Without it, the Stork Server produces error messages about an unavailable database. prometheus
+It runs the PostgreSQL database that is used by the ``Stork Server``.
+Without it, the ``Stork Server`` produces error messages about an unavailable database. prometheus
    Prometheus, a monitoring solution (https://prometheus.io/), uses this container to monitor applications.
-It is preconfigured to monitor Kea and BIND 9 containers. grafana
+It is preconfigured to monitor the Kea and BIND 9 containers. grafana
    This is a container with Grafana (https://grafana.com/), a dashboard for Prometheus.
 It is preconfigured to pull data from a